Home >> Our Services >> Discovery Assessments

 Are there any discovery assessments exceptions?

-The discovery assessments case in question involved the valuation of a property from the taxpayer to a company owned by him.
+The case in question involved the valuation of a property from the taxpayer to a company owned by him.

 The taxpayer had a professional valuation carried out on the property for capital gains calculations for his Self-Assessment Tax Return but, after this had been submitted, a higher market value for the property was agreed (for the purposes of the company’s Corporation Tax Return).

-HMRC then issued guidance for taxpayers to protect themselves from discovery assessments by stating, in the additional information section of their tax return, that the capital gain was calculated using an independent professional valuation and giving the name of the person/company who carried out the valuation.
+HMRC then issued guidance for taxpayers to protect themselves from this by stating, in the additional information section of their tax return, that the capital gain was calculated using an independent professional valuation and giving the name of the person/company who carried out the valuation.

 How long do HMRC have to raise discovery assessments?

-HMRC have a fair amount of time to raise discovery assessments.
+HMRC have a fair amount of time to raise assessments.

 HMRC officers have:-